More ThanMade in USA

 The Parts You Never See But Always Notice

 We take great care in selecting all our materials—including those most will never see.
 For example, we source our welts from the Barbour Welting Company in Massachusetts, the foremost innovator in welts since 1892.
 You’ll never see the Barbour logo in your boots but you’ll appreciate their craftsmanship every time your feet stay dry in the rain.

 A Chain of Many Links

 Our domestic supply-chain includes far more than tanneries and welt makers.
-Every day, we trade with die makers, lace distributors, metalsmiths, brushmakers, purveyors of waxed thread—a pantheon of people whose livelihoods depend on the support of companies us and customers like you.
+Every day, we trade with die makers, lace distributors, metalsmiths, brushmakers, purveyors of waxed thread—a pantheon of people whose livelihoods depend on the support of companies like us and customers like you.
 These are highly-specialized small businesses and, in many cases, they are the sole-remaining domestic resource capable of providing their goods or services.

 The Next Chapter

 Unfortunately, nothing on Skillshare teaches the safe and effective operation of a 1945 Landis #12 E Sole Stitcher.
 That may change one day but until then, the best way to learn is at the side of someone who's been using one for a decade or two.
 There aren't many people who have the know-how to make a good pair of boots, which is precisely why it's so important to support those who do—and those who want to learn.
 The story of American shoemaking is one of ingenuity, ambition, and more recently, perseverance.
 Help us make sure this latest chapter won't be the last.